sinclairzx81/reactor/readme.md

 ```

 On top of string shifting, Reactor.Buffer also provides number overloads for writing
 native .net value types.
-The following will write a series of numbers to the buffer
+The following will write a series of 32bit integers to the buffer
 and read them back out in sequence.

 ```csharp